KeinNiemand/MagicPHOViewer/README.md

 		javascript:(function() {$("body").append("<script src='https://raw.githack.com/KeinNiemand/MagicPHOViewer/master/MagicPHOViewerLoader.user.js' crossorigin='anonymous'><\/script>")}());

-2. Go to the page on Sufficient Velocity that has the PHO interlude you want to view.
+2. Go to the page on Sufficient Velocity/Space Battles that has the PHO interlude you want to view.
 3. Click on the bookmark

 ## Method 3

-1. Go to the page of Sufficient Velocity that has the PHO interlude you want to view.
+1. Go to the page of Sufficient Velocity/Space Battles that has the PHO interlude you want to view.
 2. Open your browser debug console (Ctrl + Shift + J for Chrome)
 3. Copy and Paste this code into the console and press enter: